jdart/Spex/README.md

 ### _init.php

-This file is run before the page render, this is the place to add global assets, set template variables and set a default layout.
+This file is run before the page render, this is the place to set template variables and set a default layout.

 ## Helpers